Basic Operations

 Admins in the system may change any neuron’s owner at any time.

-The workspace gear menu contains the very dangerous “Temp ownership admin” checkbox which gives the user the ability to change neuron ownership as if they were an admin (but grants no other admin privileges).
+The gear menu in the “WORKSPCE” section contains the very dangerous “Temp ownership admin” checkbox which gives the user the ability to change neuron ownership as if they were an admin (but grants no other admin privileges).
 Use this sparingly!
 It’s intended for use by a trusted and professional group to circumvent situations where a neuron owner is, eg, on vacation, and no admin is available to change it.

 Exporting data